LicensePro

 How to Apply: Step-by-Step

-Check Las Vegas Zoning Requirements
+Check Las Vegas zoning requirements

 Collect all necessary paperwork including food service license application, facility inspection appointment, kitchen layout and equipment list.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Protect Your Las Vegas Business